Polyaspartic Floor Coating Installers in Vancouver, BC

-Priority One Epoxy Flooring installs polyaspartic floor coating systems built for UV stability, fast return-to-service, and clear-coat protection over resin floors.
-Ideal for bright entry zones, patios, basements, commercial interiors, and decorative broadcast systems across Vancouver and the Lower Mainland.
+Priority One Epoxy Flooring installs polyaspartic floor coating systems engineered for UV stability, fast return-to-service, and high-performance clear-coat protection for residential, commercial, and light industrial concrete floors.
+Ideal for bright door lines, patios, basements, utility areas, commercial interiors, and exterior concrete across Vancouver and the Lower Mainland.

-If you’re searching polyaspartic floor coating, you’re usually looking for three things: fast return-to-service, serious durability, and a finish that stays clean and colour-stable near windows, doors, and outdoor light.
+If you’re searching polyaspartic floor coating installers near me, you’re usually looking for three things: fast return-to-service, serious durability, and a finish that stays clean and colour-stable near windows, doors, and outdoor light.
 In the Lower Mainland’s wet climate, the biggest factor is still the same: the coating is only “premium” if it’s bonded correctly to the slab with proper mechanical prep.

 Based in Richmond, BC — serving Vancouver, Burnaby, New Westminster, North/West Vancouver, Coquitlam, Port Coquitlam, Port Moody, Surrey, Delta, Langley, Maple Ridge, White Rock, and surrounding Lower Mainland areas.